 Maia: The craziest thing I've done for the business was deciding to make 25,000 lip balms for a subscription box order by hand a few weeks before Thanksgiving.
 It was a logistical nightmare because I had no idea how to produce so much product and it was the beginning of the busy holiday season.
 In the end, it got done because my amazing family pitched in.
 It also helped to boost my confidence, everything turned out okay and helped to grow my business.

 MS: What is your guiding philosophy in business?

 Maia: Know your customers and their journey.
 Everything about growing my businesses became so much easier when I really started to visualize who my buyer personas were.
 I have more than one.
-I think about them every time I’m writing a blog post, posting a photo to Instagram or preparing an email newsletter.
+I think about them every time I'm writing a blog post, posting a photo to Instagram or preparing an email newsletter.
 Will this be useful or inspirational in some way?
 Motivational?
-My philosophy is that if you help or inspire people to do better without praying on their fears, you help make the world better.
+My philosophy is that if you help or inspire people to do better without preying on their fears, you help make the world better.